code-warrior/examples--principles-of-databases--cs-365--uhart/installing-apache-mysql-and-php/mac/README.md

 brew install php
 ```

-**Note**: Pay attention to the the `caveats` page at the conclusion of the installation.
+**Note**: Pay attention to the `caveats` page at the conclusion of the installation.
 It contains paths you’ll need in a future step.
 If you miss it, run `brew info php` at anytime to retrieve the caveats info.

 ---